Manan-dev/SER-Adversary/README.md

 ### Running the code
 ---
 All code is contained within `main.ipynb`.
 The dataset is also included in this repo.
 Any dependencies that are needed can be uncommented and downloaded within the notebook.
+Additionally, we have included example outputs within the `adversarial_outputs/` directory.
+Lastly, we also provide a pretrained model (85% testing accuracy) that can be loaded and used.
+It's called `model.h5`.
+We ran multiple training session for ~12hrs and saved the best one, this one being the best.

+NOTE: If you are wanting to train your own model, then you will need to rename `model.h5`, as, currently, if it exists, it will use this.